alttch/bma-info/eva4/replication.rst

     eva svc create eva.repl.default /opt/eva4/share/svc-tpl/svc-tpl-replication.yml

-the above command automatically crates the service configuration and opens it in the default system editor.
+the above command automatically creates the service configuration and opens it in the default system editor.
 Modify "host" field and point it to the PSRT server IP address or multiple addresses if Pub/Sub server is in high-availability mode: